Fundraising from local businesses

 East Brighton Family Fun Day

-The Fun Day could not continue without the support of the local Council and those businesses and individuals who have contributed generously over the years.
-I am writing to ask if you would be able to make a donation towards the 2015 Fun Day.
+I am writing to ask if you would be able to make a donation towards the 2019 Fun Day.
 Your contribution will be very much appreciated, and acknowledged in our publicity and the Fun Day programme.